NashTech-Labs/nest_cli_application/README.md

 Here is an example for creating command line applications using [Nest](https://github.com/nestjs/nest) framework.
 With the help of nest-commander, we can create commands and pass require options and parameters using Decorators like @Command and @Option.
-In this Expamle we have created a basic command which parse string and number.
+In this Example we have created a basic command which parse string and number.
-For more infor check nest-commander website <a href="https://nest-commander.jaymcdoniel.dev/en/introduction/intro/" target= "_blank"> here </a>.
+For more info check nest-commander website <a href="https://nest-commander.jaymcdoniel.dev/en/introduction/intro/" target= "_blank"> here </a>.

 ## Installation